fleetdm/fleet/handbook/people.md

 When a new team member joins Fleet, we create an onboarding issue for them in the [fleetdm/confidential](https://github.com/fleetdm/confidential) repo using this [issue template](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/onboarding.md).

 We want to make sure that the new team member will be able to complete every task in their issue.
-To make sure the new team member is successful in their onboarding, we customize their issue by commenting out any tasks that won't need to complete.
+To make sure the new team member is successful in their onboarding, we customize their issue by commenting on any tasks they won't need to complete.

-We believe onboarding and training should be taken seriously, and that the onboarding template is an important source of truth and a good use of time for every single new hire.
-If managers see a step that they don't feel like they take seriously, they should make a pull request to the [onboarding template](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/onboarding.md) and request review from People operations.
+We believe onboarding and training should be taken seriously, and that the onboarding template is an essential source of truth and a good use of time for every single new hire.
+If managers see a step that they don't feel is necessary, they should make a pull request to the [onboarding template](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/onboarding.md) and request a review from People operations.

 #### Contributor experience training

 During their first week at Fleet, new team members are asked to schedule a contributor experience training call with People operations.
-During this call, the new team member will share their screen and People operations will:
+During this call, the new team member will share their screen, and People operations will:

-- Make sure emails are going to get seen and responded to quickly
+- make sure emails are going to get seen and responded to quickly.
-- Make sure Slack messages are going to get seen and responded to quickly
+- make sure Slack messages are going to get seen and responded to quickly.
-- Make sure you know where your issues are tracked, which kanban board you use, what the columns mean
+- Make sure you know where your issues are tracked, which kanban board you use, what the columns mean.
-- Make sure you can succeed with submitting a PR with the github web editor, modifying docs or handbook, and working with markdown
+- Make sure you can succeed with submitting a PR with the github web editor, modifying docs or handbook, and working with markdown.
-- Talk about Google calendar
+- talk about Google calendar.
-- Give you a quick tour of the Fleet Google drive folder
+- give you a quick tour of the Fleet Google drive folder.

 ### Onboarding a new advisor.